 Untreated osteoporosis causes such extreme bone weakness that one or more vertebrae can collapse simply by coughing, sneezing, twisting, or lifting a light object.

 When you develop a compression fracture, the front side of the vertebra collapses while the back side retains the bone’s normal height.
 As a result, the bone has a wedge-like shape.

 If several adjacent vertebrae collapse, their wedge-like shapes cause a rounded hump in your upper back.
 This round-back deformity is called kyphosis.

 For kyphoplasty at Pinnacle Pain and Spine, most patients receive a local anesthetic combined with conscious sedation.
-Dr. Crooks explains your anesthesia options before your procedure.
+Our providers explain your anesthesia options before your procedure.

 During the procedure, he uses fluoroscopy, a real-time X-ray that shows the targeted vertebrae and guides the procedure.

-Dr. Crooks inserts a slim, hollow needle into the center of the collapsed vertebra and inflates a medical-grade balloon.
+Our providers insert a slim, hollow needle into the center of the collapsed vertebra and inflate a medical-grade balloon.
 The balloon restores the bone’s normal height and creates a cavity.

 After deflating and removing the balloon, he injects bone cement into the cavity.
 The cement restores the normal shape and strength of the bone, your spine regains stability, and you get relief from the pain.

 It’s common to have soreness at the injection site that only lasts a few days.
-Dr. Crooks gives you detailed care instructions to follow, but you will need to limit intense activities for a time.
+Our providers give you detailed care instructions to follow, but you will need to limit intense activities for a time.